Refused a Mortgage, What Now?

 A credit footprint is not the same as your credit history.
 When an entry is made on your credit report, it remains there for six years after you’ve obtained the credit, and then any subsequent entries against that credit entry, such as defaults stay there for six years from the date of entry.
 The credit footprint though is entries on your credit file about every firm to search your history.

-Each time you apply for any type of credit that results in the firm conducting a credit check through any credit reporting agency, it’s entered onto your credit file.
+Each time you apply for any type of credit that results in the firm conducting a credit check through any credit reporting agency, it’s entered into your credit file.
 Experian and Equifax will retain information about all credit searches done on your file over the past year, but in the case of CallCredit, they hold credit footprint information for two years.

 This is why it’s not advisable to have multiple searches made on your credit files by applying for multiple financial products in a short space of time.
 If you do, your credit score will be negatively affected.